UPDATE: This remote work post was originally published on 9 June 2020 and updated on 30 November 2020.

 The gold standard of all remote working apps, Teams gives you the option to invite the people you would like to the workspaces, or you can simply keep the workspaces private for you.
-You can organize activities by topic, arena, due dates, or anything else you would like.
-You can chat one-on-one or as a group or even set up a +100-person presentation, webinar or workshop.
+You can organize activities by topic, arena, due dates or anything else you would like.
+You can chat one-on-one, as a group or even set up a +100-person presentation, webinar or workshop.
 All with the utmost security of both GoDaddy and Microsoft.

 This is a quick and simple way to: